 Amanda cleared her throat and began to explain about Lee's change in behaviour, the obsessive attention to detail and his dreams about sinking, steam and a blue door.

 "I was standing by the nurse's station when one of the Potomac Pinkie girls – you know the ones, they're like the Bedside Bluebells but usually they're younger – you know, about sixteen, seventeen-" she paused to take a breath and then said, "well one of them asked me to help her with the bed linen, she decided to use the goods lift and she mentioned that going down in it gave her a sinking feeling-" she swallowed again, "and that made me remember what Lee had said about his dreams.
 When we got to the basement I saw the steam and the blue door.
-Linda – the Potomac Pinkie said that Dr Glaser used it as a storage space.
+Barbie – the Potomac Pinkie said that Dr Glaser used it as a storage space.
 I went to have a look-" she swallowed again in an attempt to get some saliva into her mouth.

 Billy turned and spoke quietly to one of the agents guarding the door, he nodded quickly and disappeared returning a couple of minutes later with a glass of water, Billy took it and handed it to Amanda.